-Although we train dogs year round and have a proven track record for successful dry ground hunts, there are challenges that will always make dry ground hunting slightly lower success then our winter hunts.
+Although we train dogs year round and have a proven track record for successful dry ground hunts, there are challenges that will always make dry ground hunting have a slightly lower success rate than our winter hunts.
 Clients who have experienced both types of hunting, say that the experience they have on a dry ground hunt far surpasses the experience of our winter hunts.
-We definitely recommend every sportsman try it at least once during their hunting career.
+We definitely recommend every sportsman to try it at least once during their hunting career.

 A typical day of hunting will start before daylight cutting roads for tracks from truck and atv’s followed by riding horses on short loops into an area we think a cat may be hanging out (If you are looking for a full on horse hunt we have a few options for this as well).

 Your hunt can be conducted according to your physical abilities and desires.

 We can mix and match how many days we spend riding horses verses in the trucks.